 - If within eight weeks of the vacancy occurring, a board has decided to fill it by selecting someone, the following procedure applies:

 - Within 14 days of making the decision to select someone, the board must publish, in a newspaper circulating in the area of the school, a notice of the vacancy and the resolution to fill it by selection.
 The wording of the notice is below.

 - If within 28 days after the notice is published, fewer than ten percent of eligible voters have asked the board not to make a selection but to hold a by-election, then the board may fill the vacancy by selecting someone.
-This selection must be made within six weeks of the end of the 28 day notification period and the person selected takes office on the day of selection by the board.
+This selection must be made within six weeks of the end of the 28-day notification period and the person selected takes office on the day of selection by the board.
 An eligibility attestation must be filled out and submitted to the board by the prospective trustee before selection.
-The attestation can be printed from the trustee election website
+The eligibility attestation form can be printed from here.

 - If a by-election is to be held a returning officer must be appointed.

-- Sample notice for filling a casual vacancy by selection:
+- Sample notice for filling a casual vacancy by selection - Sample Notice (docx):

 (name of school)

 A casual vacancy has occurred on the board of trustees for an elected parent representative.

 The board has resolved under section 105 of the Education Act 1989 to fill the vacancy by selection.

 If ten percent or more of eligible voters on the school roll ask the board, within 28 days of this notice being published, to hold a by-election to fill the vacancy, then a by-election will be held.

 Any eligible voter who wishes to ask the board to hold a by-election should write to:

 by: (relevant date)